fvbock/gDBPool/README.md

 parameters.
 When the cancel_event is set the loop listening to events from the db breaks and unregisters the result_queue.

-Internally it uses a `PGChannelListener` singleton (per channel) to LISTEN and just subscribes the result_queue to it if other queues are already listening on that channel.
+Internally it uses a `PGChannelListener` singleton (one per channel) to LISTEN to notifications from the db and subsequently just subscribes the passed in result_queues.

 Like I said - this is an alpha version - so any help testing/breaking things and then leaving an issue on github is greatly appreciated!
 Or drop me a line